Algorithmic constructions of relative train track maps and CTs: Finding

 $\Sigma$-graphs are useful because, on each component of $H$, the immersion $H \to \Sigma$ induces an injection on the level of $\pi_1$ and so $H$ is a {\it geometric realization} of a collection of conjugacy classes $\pi_1(\Sigma)$ of subgroups of $\f$ indexed by the components of $H$.
 Our goal in this section is to construct a $G$-graph that is the geometric realization of the collection of conjugacy classes $[\Fix(\Phi)]$ as $[\Phi]$ varies over isogredience classes $\PA(\phi)/\sim$ of principal automorphisms representing $\phi$.

-We precede the construction with a quick review of Nielsen paths in a \ct.
+\begin{review} We precede the construction with a quick review of Nielsen paths in a \ct.
 Since Nielsen paths with endpoints at vertices split as products of fixed edges and \iNp s, we focus on \iNp s.
 There are only two sources of indivisible Nielsen paths $\mu$.
 By the (Vertices) property of a \ct, the endpoints of \iNp s are always vertices.
-If $E\in\lin(f)$, then $f(E) = Ew_E^d$ for some \twistpath\ $w_E$ and some $d \ne 0$ and $Ew_E^k\bar E$ is an indivisible Nielsen path for $k\not= 0$.
+If $E\in\lin(f)$, the set of linear edges in $G$, then $f(E) = Ew_E^d$ for some \twistpath\ $w_E$ and some $d \ne 0$ and $Ew_E^k\bar E$ is an indivisible Nielsen path for $k\not= 0$.
 By the (\noneg\ Nielsen Paths) property of a \ct, all \iNp s of \noneg -height have this form.
 To $E$ we associate a $G$-graph $Y_{\mu_E}$ which is a lollipop.
-Specifically, $Y_{\mu_E}$ is the union of an edge labeled $E$ and a circle labeled $w_E$.
+Specifically, $Y_{\mu_E}$ is the union of an edge labeled $E$ and a circle labeled $w_E$ attached to the terminal end of $E$.
 Note that each $Ew_E^k\bar E \subset G$ lifts to a path in $Y_{\mu_E}$ with both endpoints at the initial vertex of the edge labeled $E$.
 The other possibility is an indivisible Nielsen path $\mu$ of $EG$-height, say $r$.
-In this case, $\mu$ and $\bar \mu$ are the only \iNp s of height $r$ and the initial edges of $\mu$ and $\bar \mu$ are distinct edges of $H_r$ \cite[Lemma~4.19]{fh:recognition}. \begin{definition} We construct a $G$-graph $\stallings(f)$ as follows.
-If $n=1$, then $G=R_1$ (a rank 1 rose) and $\stallings(f):=G$.
-Otherwise, start with the subgraph $\stallings_{1}(f)$ of $G$ consisting of all vertices in $\Fix(f)$ and all fixed edges.
-For each $E \in \lin(f)$, attach the lollipop $Y_{\mu_E}$ to $\stallings_1(f)$ at the initial vertex of $E$ thought of as a vertex in $\stallings_1(f)$.
-For each \eg\ stratum with an \iNp\ of that height, choose one $\mu$ of that height (there are only two and they differ by orientation) and attach an edge, say $E_\mu$, labeled by $\mu$ to $\stallings_1(f)$ with initial and terminal endpoints equal to those of $\mu$.
-This completes the construction of the graph $\stallings(f)$.
-There is a natural map $h : \stallings(f) \to G$ given by inclusion on $\stallings_{1}(f)$ and by the $G$-graph structures on each $Y_{\mu_E}$ and $E_\mu$.
-By construction, $h$ is an immersion away from the attaching points in $\stallings_{1}(f)$ and is a local homeomorphism at each vertex in $\stallings_{1}(f)$.
-Thus $\stallings(f)$ is a $G$-graph.
+In this case, $\mu$ and $\bar \mu$ are the only \iNp s of height $r$ and the initial edges of $\mu$ and $\bar \mu$ are distinct edges of $H_r$ \cite[Lemma~4.19]{fh:recognition}.
+Further, $\mu=\alpha\bar\beta$ where $\alpha$ and $\beta$ are $r$-legal and the turn $(\bar\alpha, \bar\beta)$ is illegal of height $r$ \cite[Lemma~2.11]{fh:recognition}.
+See \cite[Section~4]{fh:recognition} for details on Nielsen paths in \ct s. \end{review}